secretGeek/today-i-learned-staging/powershell/parameters_general_guide.md

 ﻿# Parameters: general guide

-In powershell, parameters -- arguments -- can be written in a lot of ways.
+In powershell, parameters -- you know, arguments -- can be written in a lot of ways.

 Even a script that declares *no* parameters can access the parameters that are handed to it.

-As can a function, a named cmdLet, etc.
+As can a `function`, a named cmdLet, etc.

-YOu can declare parameter names without specifying a type, e.g.
+You can declare parameter names without specifying a type, e.g.

 	function New-Satelitte ($sateliteName, $weightInGrams) {
 		write-host "The $sateliteName will weigh $weightInGrams" -f Yellow;
 	}

-...and a trap for young players, having just written such a function, if you write code that call its, you must note that you pass arguments without putting parenthesese around the whole thing.
-That is you call it so:
+...and a trap for young players, having just written such a `function`...

+You call it WITHOUT parentheses.

+You call it like this:

 	New-Satelitte "The Nazgul Banana" 500